CommonGateway/CoreBundle/docs/features/Events.md

 # Events

 > **Warning**
 > This file is maintained at the Conduction [Google Drive](https://docs.google.com/document/d/1aeNZ9I8H4iq2XigByu96lJSe3Cw-lMcWx8bcuJBHxcE/edit).
 Please make any suggestions or alterations there.

 The Common Gateway is based on event driven architecture, meaning that all code and functionality is loosely coupled (see booth architecture and code quality).
 That means that at no point during execution of business logic a functionality should directly call a different functionality.
 This might seem complicated (and at time it is) but it provides two important benefits:

-*   It allows us to divide the work of executing code among several “worker” containers (read more).
+- It allows us to divide the work of executing code among several “worker” containers (read more).
 Providing an extreme performance boost on production environments on heavy load business logic.
-*   It allows all interested parties to develop plugins for the Common Gateway that directly hook into and extend the core functionality.
+- It allows all interested parties to develop plugins for the Common Gateway that directly hook into and extend the core functionality.

 ## Triggers

 Event-driven architecture uses events to trigger and communicate between services (some functionality from the codebase).
 A good example if this is an endpoint.
 The gateway detects if a user or application approaches an endpoint (e.g., `api/pets`) and sets an event on the stack.
-Events always consist of an unique trigger of the type `string` In this case `commongateway.endoint` and an array of data (in this case the request information like method en body).
+Events always consist of an unique trigger of the type `string` In this case `commongateway.endpoint` and an array of data (in this case the request information like method en body).
 We call this throwing an event.
 Other good examples of triggers are : cronjobs,
 Object changes(e.g., CRUD actions)changes in objects (e.g. CRUD actions).